Teen Dies After Fatal Injury During Sachem High School East Football Practice In Long Island

-A teenager was killed during a conditioning practice at the Sachem East High School football camp in Farmingville, Long Island.
+A teenager was killed during a conditioning practice at the Sachem High School East football camp in Farmingville, Long Island.
 Few details are yet known about the incident that led to the fatal injury on the football field.

 Witnesses say the athletes were carrying a large log over their heads onto the football field as part of their pre-season conditioning training.
 Two of the Farmingville high school football players allegedly fell while carrying the electric pole-style log over their heads, according to New York CBS Local.
 When the log fell, it hit one of the players, possibly on the head, according to local reporters.